robric/k8s-svc-and-lb-testing/README.md

 ### Target Design

-We're now adding an external interface to the current networking thanks to a vlan (vlan 100).
+We're now using the external interface to the current networking thanks to a vlan (vlan 100).

 ```
             +----------------------------------------------+